 I supposed to go to visit the Elephant Beach, best for snorkeling and other water activities.
 But due to bad weather, this beach was closed for tourists.
 But by trekking was possible to visit, I didn’t as the road condition was not that good.

 Then I decided to go for Scuba Diving at Nemo Reef nearby the Beach no. 2 from Blue Corals Dive.
-I never thought I can be able to do it but I was super excited and too much happy by the beauty of the underwater world.
+I never thought I can be able to do it but I was super excited and too much happy with the beauty of the underwater world.
 It was 9.9 meters deep dive for 30 minutes.
 It costs me 2500 Rs. with photos and videos.
 How fascinating it was to see many coral reefs, colorful fishes, especially Nemo fish and many unknown sea fishes!

 At Nemo Reef To Scuba Dive